 The Humane Society of Scott County encourages affordable pet adoptions for seniors through the Golden Companions program.

 Golden Companions is for people 60 years of age and older residing in Scott and Rock Island Counties.
-Participants may adopt a one year or older cat or dog at no initial cost.
+Participants may adopt a one year or older cat or dog for $15.
 A questionnaire and contract must be completed to help us match the right animal with the adopter’s needs and lifestyle.

 The Golden Companions program covers the cost of shelter adoption fees and up to $100 of the cost for the first veterinary visit.
-Covered expenses apply to rabies vaccination, spay/neutering, fecal float, heartworm test for dogs and feline leukemia test for cats.
-A collar and leash for dogs and collar for cats will also be provided.
+Covered expenses apply to vaccinations including rabies, spay/neutering, micro-chipping, fecal float, heartworm test for dogs and feline leukemia test for cats.
 The adopter will be responsible for annual exams, vaccinations and pet care to keep their new companion happy and healthy.

 The wonderful fact is most “older” animals (a year old or older) are already house broken, or can be more easily trained.
 Older pets usually don’t chew, are calmer and ready for the attention that a senior can give.
 The companionship of an animal can significantly improve the physical and mental health of pet owners, especially for seniors.
 Having a dog or cat can increase social opportunities for older persons to connect with other pet owners.
 Walking or playing with a pet can encourage and increase daily exercise and feelings of well-being.
 The unconditional love given by pets, daily companionship and responsibility for the pet’s care has been reported to make pet owners of all ages feel more hopeful about and satisfied with their lives.